wp-plugins/updraftplus/readme.txt

 == Description ==

 <a href="http://updraftplus.com">UpdraftPlus</a> simplifies backups (and restoration).
-Backup into the cloud (Amazon S3, Dropbox, Google Drive, FTP, SFTP, WebDAV and email) and restore with a single click.
+Backup into the cloud (Amazon S3, Dropbox, Google Drive, Rackspace Cloud, FTP, SFTP, WebDAV and email) and restore with a single click.
 Backups of files and database can have separate schedules.

-* Supports backups to Amazon S3, Dropbox, Google Drive, FTP (including SSL), email, SFTP and WebDAV
+* Supports backups to Amazon S3, Dropbox, Google Drive, Rackspace Cloud, FTP (including SSL), email, SFTP and WebDAV
 * Quick restore (both file and database backups)
 * Backup automatically on a repeating schedule
 * Files and databases can have separate schedules